-- Review: Authors receive acknowledgement of their submissions by email from the managing editor.
-The JNSLP will conduct an initial review to assess the article’s relevance for our readership.
+- Review: Authors receive acknowledgement of their submissions by email from the Article Submission Editor, who will also conduct an initial review to assess the article’s relevance for our readership.
 Manuscripts that pass the initial review are forwarded to two anonymous peer reviewers.
-Authors can expect to receive the results of the peer review from the managing editor within two to three weeks following the initial review.

-- Production: The managing editor oversees the checking of facts and citations, and stylistic editing, and will forward citation queries to the authors.
+- Production: The Student Editor-in-Chief oversees the checking of facts, citations, and stylistic editing, and will forward edits and queries to the authors.
 Authors are responsible for the accuracy and completeness of their citations.

 - Please include your resume along with your submission.